 Model Validation

-The basic diagnostics provided by cmdrstan (R-hat values, trace plots, per-chain posterior density plots, posterior pair plots, and assessment of divergences) were inspected for evidence of convergence and between-chain consistency or signs of difficulty estimating parameters.
-In addition, we plotted posterior retrodictions (observations simulated from the posterior distribution of parameters against the real data used to train the model) and posterior predictions (observations simulated from the posterior distribution against real data held out from model training and used solely for validation).
+The basic diagnostics provided by cmdrstan (R-hat values, trace plots, per-chain posterior density plots, posterior pair plots, and assessment of divergences) were inspected for evidence of convergence and between-cahain consistency or signs of difficulty estimating parameters.
+In addition, we plotted posterior retrodictions (observations simulated from the posterior distribution of parameters against the real data used to train the model) to evaluate the fit of the model (???) and posterior predictions (observations simulated from the posterior distribution against real data held out from model training) to validate the accuracy of the model(???).
 10% of plots were randomly held out from the training dataset and only used to assess the out-of-sample predictive performance of the model.
 The central tendency and spread of posterior predictions and retrodictions were compared to the true observed values of individual growth, individual survival, and subplot count of untagged individuals to assess whether model results were consistent with real data.

 Evaluation of vital rate functions and integral projection model